caido/documentation/src/reference/workflows/sdk.md

 #### `getId(): ID;`

-- This method will return the unique identifier of the response.
-The `ID` return type is numerical and represents the order of occurence in which the associated item was processed by Caido measured in time (the most recent occurence will have a greater ID number).
+- This method will return the `ID` - a unique numerical identifier of the response.

 #### `getCode(): number;`